Fernbus Simulator

 Fernbus Simulator is a bus simulator game developed by TML-Studios and published by Aerosoft for Microsoft Windows.
-The game is powered by Unreal Engine 4 and was available on 25 August 2016 worldwide.
+The game was released on 25 August 2016 worldwide.

 Gameplay

 Fernbus Simulator is set in Germany, offering a route network of approximately 20,000 kilometres and 40 German cities that is built in a scale of 1:10.

-More city routes were released as DLCs, expanding the map to the following countries: Austria, Switzerland, France, Luxembourg, Netherlands, Belgium and Czech Republic.
+More city routes were released as DLCs, expanding the map to the following countries: Austria, Switzerland, France, Luxembourg, Netherlands, Belgium, Czech Republic and Denmark.